mobizt/Firebase-ESP8266/README.md

 Then getBlob function reads data in database and decoded it into byte array, while getFile reads data in database, then decoded and save it to SD card.

-Here is the example usage to read integer from defined database path "/test/int".
+Here is the example usage to read integer value from defined database path "/test/int".

 ```C++